kign/c4wa/etc/doc/language.md

 ## Strings and chars

 Web Assembly has special DATA section and `data` instruction to store strings in memory.
-Memory for DATA is allocated at compile time based on actual usage.
+Memory for DATA is allocated at compile time based on actual total lengths of all string literals (plus terminating zero byte).

 All string literals in C code are placed in DATA section with terminating `\0`; identical strings are assigned same memory address.